-On March 29-30 in Gatineau, Quebec, G8 foreign ministers affirmed the need to take "strong steps" against Iran over its disputed nuclear program and urged North Korea to return to the Six-Party Talks without precondition.
-Expressing concerns over countries threatening to undermine the nuclear non-proliferation regime, they vowed to "redouble efforts" in such areas as the pursuit of nuclear arsenal reductions ahead of a key conference to review the operation of the Non-Proliferation Treaty.
-The messages were included in a chair's statement and a separate document on nuclear non-proliferation, disarmament and the peaceful uses of technology.
-Calling Iran's continued non-compliance with its international obligations a serious concern, the chair's statement said the ministers "urged in the strongest possible terms" that Iran comply with relevant UN Security Council resolutions calling for the country to halt uranium enrichment.
+At the end of March, G8 foreign ministers affirmed the need to take "strong steps" against Iran over its disputed nuclear program and urged North Korea to return to the sixparty denuclearization talks without precondition.
+Expressing concerns over countries threatening to undermine the nuclear non-proliferation regime, the ministers vowed to "redouble efforts" in such areas as the pursuit of nuclear arsenal reductions ahead of a key conference to review the operation of the Nuclear Non-Proliferation Treaty.
+The messages were included in a chair's statement and a separate document on nuclear nonproliferation, disarmament, and the peaceful uses of technology, which were issued after the G8 foreign ministers meeting in Gatineau, Quebec.
+Calling Iran's continued noncompliance with its international obligations a serious concern, the chair's statement said the ministers "urged in the strongest possible terms" that Iran comply with relevant UN Security Council resolutions calling for the country to halt uranium enrichment.
 But the ministers also revealed differences over whether to impose fresh sanctions on Iran.
-"The last 15 months have demonstrated clearly the unwillingness of Iran to fulfill its international obligations," said U.S. secretary of state Hillary Clinton.
-"And that's the basis on which I expressed my optimism that we are going to have a consensus reached in the Security Council."
+"The last 15 months have demonstrated clearly the unwillingness of Iran to fulfill its international obligations.
+And that's the basis on which I expressed my optimism that we are going to have a consensus reached in the Security Council," U.S. secretary of state Hillary Clinton said.
 But Russian foreign minister Sergei Lavrov said that the G8 foreign ministerial meeting was not the negotiating forum for sanctions.
-He also said China, another veto-wielding permanent member of the UNSC, is reluctant to impose sanctions on Tehran.
-On North Korea, the G8 ministers also "strongly" urged the return to the long-stalled Six-Party Talks.
-They also called on North Korea to address the concerns of the international community about the humanitarian situation in the reclusive country, including issues related to its past abductions of Japanese nationals.
-As for efforts to realize a world without nuclear weapons, the ministers applauded the recent accord between the U.S. and Russia to reduce their nuclear arsenals further, and vowed their commitment to create the conditions for achieving that goal.
-The statement said the ministers will intensify efforts "on practical measures to accomplish that purpose, such as the pursuit of comprehensive reductions of nuclear arsenals."
-The ministers also affirmed their "unequivocal support" for the NPT as "the cornerstone of the nuclear nonproliferation regime and the essential foundation for the pursuit of nuclear disarmament."
+He also said China, another veto-wielding permanent member of the UN Security Council, is reluctant to impose sanctions on Tehran.
+On North Korea, the G8 ministers also "strongly" urged the return to the long-stalled six-party talks.
+The ministers also called on North Korea to address the concerns of the international community about the humanitarian situation in the reclusive country, including issues related to its past abductions of Japanese nationals.
+As for efforts to realize a world without nuclear weapons, the ministers applauded the recent accord between the United States and Russia to reduce their nuclear arsenals further, and vowed their commitment to create the conditions for achieving that goal.
+While noting the importance of progress on areas of disarmament, peaceful uses of nuclear energy, and non-proliferation, the statement said the ministers will "redouble efforts on practical measures to accomplish that purpose, such as the pursuit of comprehensive reductions of nuclear arsenals."
+The ministers also affirmed their "unequivocal support" for the NPT as "the cornerstone of the nuclear non-proliferation regime and the essential foundation for the pursuit of nuclear disarmament."
 The discussions among the ministers also covered the situation in Myanmar, where prodemocracy leader Aung San Suu Kyi is barred from participating in the general election this year under the military junta's new election laws.
 The Myanmar government should "enable full democratic participation" in the upcoming election and "release all political prisoners" including Suu Kyi, the statement said.
-Among other issues, the ministers reaffirmed their commitment to support Afghanistan and strongly condemned the deadly terrorist attacks at two central Moscow subway stations.67 (March 30, 2010, Kyodo News)
+Among other issues, the ministers reaffirmed their commitment to support Afghanistan and strongly condemned the deadly terrorist attacks at two central Moscow subway stations.72 (March 30, 2010, Kyodo News)